Misconceptions About the KonMari Method® – And What I Really Think

 5. “It’s Just About Tidying Your Stuff.”

-Nope – it’s also about your inner life.
-The outer tidying process is deeply connected to an inner transformation.
+In truth, the outer tidying process is deeply connected to an inner transformation.
+The two go hand in hand.
+In this way, the process encompasses your entire life and being.
 As you clear your space, you start to clarify your values, priorities, and dreams.

 6. “You Have to Buy Fancy Storage Boxes.”